 What do you do when you’re chronically depressed, and conventional treatment doesn’t help?
 Almost every single day, I’d think about ending my life.
-A few half-arsed attempts left me with unsightly scars, traumatized friends, and stacks of medical bills.
+A few half-arsed attempts left me with unsightly scars, traumatised friends, and stacks of medical bills.
 I didn’t actually wish to die, but a life deprived of joy wasn’t very appealing.

 I was in and out of mental hospitals, often involuntarily.
 I had to go on disability leave, since I could no longer do my job.
-I was in partial hospitalization programs, had weekly appointments with my psychiatrist and with my therapist.
+I was in partial hospitalisation programs, had weekly appointments with my psychiatrist and with my therapist.
 I tried a lot of psychotropic drugs, DBT, and ECT.
 Nothing seemed to help.

 At this point, I started questioning what I’d been told by doctors, that it’s all due to low levels of serotonin, or neurotransmitter imbalance in general.
 Even if they were right, I wanted to know why, so I hit the books.

 Let’s read some research

 I started reading all the depression research I could get my hands on, and found several interesting theories.
 I read about the connection between inflammation and depression, and how arthritis drugs were effective for some, due to their anti-inflammatory properties.